-The annual Consideration for the Services shall not exceed the yearly budget of the Ministry dedicated to this Agreement, including VAT.
+The annual Consideration for the Services shall not exceed the yearly budget of the Ministry dedicated to this Agreement, which is approximately NIS 4 million. including VAT.

+For the avoidance of doubt, it is emphasized that the Ministry is not obligated to order any minimum volume of services.